moisestech/ml-fundamentals-notes/machine-learning/naive-bayes/_naive-bayes.md

 ## **43. Timing Your NB Classifier**

-An important topic that we didn’t explicitly talk about is the time to train and test our algorithms.
-Put in two lines of code, above and below the line fitting your classifier, like this:
+- An important topic that we didn’t explicitly talk about is **the time to train and test our algorithms**.
+  - Put in two lines of code, above and below the line fitting your classifier, like this:

 t0 = time()
 < your clf.fit() line of code >